geneas/lua/README.md

     hexkey         display integer keys in hex
     hexval         display integer values in hex
     flat           single line format (no pretty-printing)
+    seq            label functions, tables and userdata sequentially rather than by address

 Flags may be specified as a table or a string.
 If a table then each flag is a key with the associated value or _true_ for boolean flags.
 If a string then flags are comma separated groups of the form 'flag=value' or simply 'flag' for boolean flags.